AGWA/git-crypt/README.md

     git-crypt export-key /path/to/key

-After cloning a repository with encrypted files, unlock with with GPG:
+After cloning a repository with encrypted files, unlock with GPG:

     git-crypt unlock